 I found an old 105-acre farm in the Whitewater Region of the Ottawa Valley.
-The property was being used by a landscaping company and the fields were overgrown and unused.
+The property was being used by a landscaping company.
+The fields were overgrown and unused.
 The property needed a lot of work and the house wasn't finished, but it had potential.
-It's situated on a great road with lovely neighbours, surrounded by agricultural land.
-I loved this spot!
+Situated on a great road with lovely neighbours and surrounded by agricultural land, I fell in love with this property!
 Then it hit me, I could bring this farm back to its former glory and raise bison for my retirement.

 Once I secured this farm, a big piece of my retirement plan fell into place.
 I was determined to be a bison farmer!
 Every free moment at home was spent tirelessly researching, planning, renovating, and updating the farm property while trying to improve the quality of the soil in the overgrown fields.

 Tile drains were installed in one of three fields soon after obtaining the farm.
 I was determined to learn how to do everything myself.
 I purchased hay equipment from a local farmer who taught me how to use, maintain, and fix it.
 I started to put my research into practice on my days off.
 I was pleased when I started producing quality horse hay, which I sold for many years.

 I built an 8-acre bison pen behind my bush for my eventual herd.
 It was a start!
 Life with the military became too busy to handle farm improvements and hay production.
 Luckily, I was able to keep up with producing hay for many years but the renovations and farm improvements were put on hold.